thriveth/minimal-mistakes/_pages/teaching.md

 ## Computer tools for astronomers ##

-For the third year, this fall I am offering the 3⨉3 hours worksop: **Computer Tools For Astronomers**.
-The workshop contains an introduction to the Linux/Unix **command line**, to the $\LaTeX$ document preparation system and, not least, to **Python**-based tools for computations, data processing and visualization.
+In 2013, 2014 and 2015, I offered the 3⨉3 hours workshop: **Computer Tools For Astronomers**.
+The workshop contains an introduction to the Linux/Unix **command line**, to the $$\LaTeX$$ document preparation system and, not least, to **Python**-based tools for computations, data processing and visualization.

 You can download the [zip archive] with slides, templates and notebooks.